 From 1930s John Dillinger memorabilia to a prohibition era moonshine still to an actual squad car you can get in and turn on the lights and sirens.
 The Indiana State Police Museum is open Monday to Friday 9 am to 3 pm.

 Get energized on your lunch break.
-Group workout sessions are held on Downtown Indy's Georgia Street’s west block Boardwalk every Wednesday beginning at noon.
+Starting May 1, 2019, group workout sessions are held on Downtown Indy's Georgia Street’s west block Boardwalk every Wednesday beginning at noon.
 Powerful beats will motivate you as a group instructor leads the way through a full and fun workout.
 All fitness levels are welcome, and towels are provided for your convenience.

 Take a lunch break in a beautiful, contemporary space in the center of the city.
 The Indianapolis Artsgarden offers a full calendar of free concerts and exhibitions during lunch hours.